Cris Kirkwood: Return to the Meat Puppets

 In April 2006, Billboard announced that Cris and Curt Kirkwood would be recording again as the Meat Puppets.
 Curt said the brothers planned to release an epic album of "big Meat Puppets stuff", followed by a tour.
 The original drummer, Derrick Bostrom, was replaced by drummer Ted Marcus.

 "I haven't seen my brother since like 1998, but I'm talking to him a lot," Curt was quoted as saying.
 "He's [been] clean for more than two years and he's all raring to go.
 Cris' resurrection is no less than miraculous – it's like a Lazarus-type thing.
 I was just like, 'If Cris is back, I know his frame of mind.'
 If he's upright and walking, it's hard to knock him down."
-Cris appeared on the Meat Puppets' first post-reunion album Rise to Your Knees (2007) and its three follow-up records Sewn Together (2009), Lollipop (2011) and Rat Farm (2013).
+Cris appeared on the Meat Puppets' first post-reunion album Rise to Your Knees (2007) and subsequent releases (see Meat Puppets discography).

+Kirkwood was extensively interviewed for the 2012 book, Too High to Die: Meet the Meat Puppets, by author Greg Prato.

 In 2015, he launched his own self-titled podcast, The Cris Kirkwood Podcast.
 On July 10, 2015, Kirkwood appeared on Ken Reid's TV Guidance Counselor Podcast.
 In 2016, Cris either produced and/or played with the following artists for Slope Records – The Exterminators, the Linecutters, and Sad Kid.